matthew-brett/curious-git/_sources/curious_remotes.txt

 For example, instead of doing ``git fetch usb_backup`` and ``git merge usb_backup/master`` above, we could have done ``git pull usb_backup master``.
-If we do that now, of course there is nothing to do:
+If we do that now, there is nothing to do, because we have already done the fetch and the merge:

 .. prizerun::